 During the interview, the last concern you should have is technical issues.
 At the start of the interview you will have a number of tests to see how suitable your device is to take the interview.
 This should cover issues such as microphone, sound and picture.
 You can review these and make sure that you're happy before you begin.

-At DWF we use a platform called Sonru, who also have an excellent 24/7 support team for any issues you may have.
-You can pop up to a member of the team on an instant messaging tool, who are on hand to assist if anything does go wrong.
-Therefore if you do have any problems, rather than crying your way through the next 5 questions, simply resolve this with the Sonru support team.
+At DWF we use a platform called Shortlister, who also have an excellent 24/7 support team for any issues you may have.
+Therefore if you do have any problems, rather than struggling with the next five questions, simply resolve this with the Shortlister support team.

 Ensure that you project positive body language throughout the interview.
 Sit up straight, look engaged and smile!
 It's important for the assessor to see that you are calm and collected under pressure.